swastiknath/iot_ud_3/README.md

  - Inference Pipeline for both Video File as Webcam feed as Input: I have implemented a solution to aceept both Video Files and Webcam Feed as input.
 In case of Webcame we just need to use the `--input "CAM"` CLI argument and for video files we can use `--input <FILENAME>`.

  - Mitigating Horizontal Flip on Some Camera Modules: Some WebCam Modules horizontally flip the camera feed, but horizontally flipping the input image will result in inaccurate estimations by the models.
-So we can use `-q` or `--mirror_mode` set to `True` to strainght up the flipped image.
+So we can use `-q` or `--mirror_mode` set to `True` to straight up the flipped image.

 ### Async Inference